byw-5/Trackman_baseball_visualizer/README.md

 - Expected weighted on-base average (xwOBA) value for each batted ball is given by the xwoba.
 RData file trained by the author.
 Find more about the model here {LINK!!!!!!!}
 - In the "Spray Charts" tab, one will find the filter "Part of the plate" with only two options, "Inside" and "Outside".
 This is subjective to the batter regardless of the batter handedness.
-- If the user doesn't have access to any trackman baseball data but still want play with the app, the author provides the trackman data from CPBL (Taiwanese pro league) Opening Day 2023, "example_trackman_data.csv".
-It does not need to be processed by "Add_necessary_columns.R".
-- The data in "Ump_data.csv" are collected from CPBL as well.
-However, these data are not open to public therefore the names of the umpires have been replaced by fake names.